 - Choose your aspect ratio.
 In the picture above I chose 16:9 for widescreen to match my slide dimensions (another common aspect ratio is 4:3 for printed slides).

 - Adjust your photo within the frame

 - Hit the Crop command again or hit Esc on your keyboard

-This will make resizing the image to fit your template much easier without having to worry about any warping.
+This makes resizing the image to fit your template easier without having to worry about any warping.

 C. Fill out your slide background

 To make the image fit your entire slide space, there are two options.

 Option #1.
 You can simply drag the handlebars to expand the image.
 Just make sure you hold the Shift key while you enlarge your image, so you don’t accidentally warp it.